-- Gamut warning: When checked, this displays a red overlay for those colors in the image that are out of gamut for the current print profile set in the Soft Proofing menu. - Profiles: The Profiles submenu lists the currently available printer profiles.
-Choosing one will change the onscreen display to use that profile. - rendering intents when soft proofing, used to convert the color from display to print.
+- Gamut warning: When checked, this displays a red overlay for colors in the image that are out of gamut for the current print profile. - Profiles: The Profiles submenu lists the currently available printer profiles.
+Choosing one will change the onscreen display to use that profile. - Intent: Resize offers two different rendering intents when soft proofing, used to convert the color from display to print.
 Perceptual shrinks the color gamut, which works to preserve the relationship between colors in the image.
 Relative only converts colors that are outside the current color gamut; this can sometimes cause two colors, one in gamut, and one outside, to be identical after conversion.